beckettloose/truenas-nginx-swap/README.md

 ## Project Planning and Status

 - [x] Update for TrueNAS SCALE/CE changes
-- [ ] Validate on TrueNAS SCALE ElectricEel 24.10
 - [ ] Validate on TrueNAS CE Fangtooth 25.04
-- [ ] Integrate certificate deployment script
+- [ ] Allow automatic trigger of certificate deployment script

 ## Installation
 Change to a convenient directory on your TrueNAS server and run `git clone https://github.com/beckettloose/truenas-nginx-swap`